 the friends you choose to hang out with,

-While parts of this weight-obsessed culture you experience are difficult to escape — for instance, you probably can’t avoid seeing the giant Weight Watchers billboard on the highway you take to work everyday — there are other cultural experiences that you DO have control over.
+and while parts of the weight-obsessed culture you experience on a daily basis are difficult to escape—for instance, you probably can’t avoid seeing the giant Weight Watchers billboard on the highway you take to work every day—

 and the conversations you choose to participate in.

-and assess which of them you might actually have the power to change.
+If you haven’t done so already—it’s time to take an honest inventory of the cultural influences that affect your relationship with food and body—and assess which of them you might actually have the power to change.

 What are you reading in your spare time?